-In addition to the general use of templates shown in Example 3-47 and Example 3-49, templates can be used implement a form of recursion that is not supported in standard C synthesis (Recursive Functions).
+Templates can also be used implement a form of recursion that is not supported in standard C synthesis (Recursive Functions).

 The following code example shows a case in which a templatized struct is used to implement a tail-recursion Fibonacci algorithm.
 The key to performing synthesis is that a termination class is used to implement the final call in the recursion, where a template size of one is used.